ALavault/alavault.github.io/_posts/2020-06-16-music_tuto_6_lead_sheet.md

 ### 2.2 Playing a lead sheet

 *The tempo* : indicated by "Medium Swing" means roughly between 120 and 150 BPM and should be played with a *swing* feel(listen to some interpretations).
 You can play with it with a straight feel is you want : these are just indications.
-I would personnaly go with 120
+I would personally go with 120

 *Swing and straight ?* The straight feel is simply playing things as notated.
 The swing feel means you put the offbeats closer to the next beat.

-An approximation is to play like a *shuffle* i.e. the 1 and 3 of a tripolet (or the tri and let of the said tripolet).
+An approximation is to play like a *shuffle* i.e. the 1 and 3 of a triplet (or the tri and let of the said triplet).

 *Hint :* You should aim at giving a "heart-beat" feel if you want to "swing".